Every Breath You Take (film): Plot

-Philip Clark (Casey Affleck) is a psychiatrist who lives a strained, distant life with his wife Grace (Michelle Monaghan) and daughter Lucy (India Eisley), who are all struggling to cope with grief associated with the death of the younger child, Evan, after a car accident three years prior.
+Philip Clark is a psychiatrist who lives a strained, distant life with his wife Grace and daughter Lucy, who are all struggling to cope with grief associated with the death of the younger child, Evan, after a car accident three years prior.

-Among Philip's clients is Daphne Flagg (Emily Alyn Lind), a young depressive woman recovering from an abusive relationship, which she was able to leave with the support of Philip's therapy.
+Among Philip's clients is Daphne Flagg, a young depressive woman recovering from an abusive relationship, which she was able to leave with the support of Philip's therapy.
 Daphne is writing a book about her struggle with mental illness.

 One afternoon, Philip receives a call from Daphne, who tells him that her best friend Joan has been killed in a hit-and-run accident.
 Later, Daphne is found dead outside her home, which the police believe to be suicide.
-Philip comforts her estranged British brother, James Flagg (Sam Claflin), who arrives at the scene extremely distraught.
+Philip comforts her estranged British brother, James Flagg, who arrives at the scene extremely distraught.
 The next evening, James drops by Philip's house to drop off a book that Daphne had borrowed; sympathetic, Grace invites him to stay for dinner.
-Philip learns that James has written several books and is interested in buying one called Shadow Cast, which will take two weeks to arrive.
+Philip learns that James has written a book called Shadow Cast and is interested in buying it, which will take two weeks to arrive.

-Dr. Vanessa Fanning (Veronica Ferres) confronts Philip for the unconventional methods he employed to help Daphne, which included confiding in her, things he had never shared with his family.
+Dr. Vanessa Fanning confronts Philip for the unconventional methods he employed to help Daphne, which included confiding in her things that he had never shared with his family.
 Grace meets up with James to discuss selling his sister's house.
 She tells him that despite Philip's profession, he has been unable to address the pain of losing Evan and, as a result, the couple has become alienated from each other and from Lucy.
 Philip soon notices an inappropriate connection between his wife and James and asks James to stay away.
 Grace secretly goes to see James again and, despite her attempts to break off their relationship, they have sex.